Weight Loss Surgery Insurance & Financing

 Out of Pocket Payment

-After your consultation, you will meet with our practice administrator and receive your individualized surgery fee proposal.
+After your consultation, you will meet with our patient coordinator and receive your individualized surgery fee proposal.
 This proposal includes several components such as: surgeon and assistant fee, hospital expenses, and anesthesia expenses.
 This surgery fee proposal is not an “all-inclusive package” therefore we recommend that you communicate with the hospital and anesthesia group to verify the accuracy of these estimates.

 Options for Financing Your Weight Loss Surgery